NERC-CEH/datalab/code/development-env/insomnia/README.md

 * Select `Private Environment` to ensure it is not exported later.
 * Specify a name and colour
 * Copy the complete environment from the base environment then remove anything that doesn't need to be changed leaving just the variables to be overridden before setting the required variables.

+Once you have created the environment, select it from the `Environment` drop down.

 ## Tokens